zvikam/LabyREnth2017/Docs/Docs1/README.md

 Application.UserAddress = XiMn
 End Function
 ```
-Since we're on a Linux box, we translate it to Python (this will prove useful later...):
+Since we're on a Linux box and we like Python, we translate it to Python (this will prove useful later...):
 ```python
 import sys